 - Consider dish type: different dishes have varying serving sizes.
 Main dishes and protein-centric options generally require larger servings than sides or desserts.
 Aim for about ½ to ¾ pounds of food per person for main courses.
 Side dishes and desserts typically range from ¼ to ⅓ pound per person.

-- Consider side dish ratios: aim to provide a variety to accommodate different tastes.
+- Consider side dish ratios: Aim to provide a variety to accommodate different tastes.
 If there are three or more side dishes, you can plan for smaller portions.
 You might want to increase the portion size if there are fewer sides.
-And you might want to include different dishes around the same ingredients, like a sweet potato casserole and candied sweet potatoes.
+You might also want to include different dishes around the same ingredients, like a sweet potato casserole and candied sweet potatoes.
 People will probably have one or the other, not both, so you can combine the number of guests, counting both as one.

 - Adjust for appetizers and desserts: if your potluck includes them, these can often be smaller portions since they are part of a larger array of options.
 For desserts, consider that guests might want to sample more than one.

-- Drinks: when feeding a large party consider using a glass drink dispenser or punch bowls to serve them, especially fruity drinks like punch and sangria that can be made ahead.
+- Drinks: When feeding a large party, consider using a glass drink dispenser or punch bowls to serve drinks, especially fruity drinks like punch and sangria that can be made ahead.

 Check for dietary considerations

-If you're aware of specific dietary considerations (e.g., vegetarian, gluten-free), make sure to account for these preferences when planning your dish.
-There should be one of each course: side dish, appetizer, dessert and appetizers if including them.
+If you're aware of specific dietary considerations (e.g., vegetarian, gluten-free), consider these preferences when planning your dish.
+There should be one for each course: side dish, appetizer, dessert, and appetizers if included.

 Factor in kids